Get

 bobcat in the forest

-Image Credit: milesz, Pixabay
+Image Credit by: milesz, Pixabay

-Finding the Right Native American Name for your Cat
+Finding the Right Native American Name for Your Cat

 Deciding on a great Native American name should be just as exciting and fun as bringing home your new kitty!
 We hope that our list has prompted you to choose something with a beautiful meaning that is rich in history!
 With mythological suggestions such as Menilly or Sasquatch or traditional names like Koko or Yoki, we are sure there is a special match for every type of kitty!